mjq11302010044/RRPN_pytorch/README.md

 ## Final
 - Enjoy it with all the codes.
-- citing us if you find it work in your projects.
+- Citing us if you find it work in your projects.
 ```
 @misc{ma2019rrpn,
     author = {Jianqi Ma},